Following pollinators in the global news!

-Right now we are working on our third Monarch Butterfly and Pollinator Garden in beautiful Bluebird Park, Laguna Beach, CA. This is thanks to our partnerships with the Monarch Joint Venture, the US Forest Services International Programs and the Laguna Beach Garden Club.
+We are very thankful for our partnerships with the Monarch Joint Venture, the US Forest Services International Programs and the Laguna Beach Garden Club.

 We plant native California flowers and shrubs to support Monarch butterflies, native bees and other pollinators.

 Educational signage in both English and Spanish can be found at our garden locations.

-Please email us at : firstname.lastname@example.org or use the contact form on this website.
+For butterfly and pollinator garden enquiries and information, please email us at : email@example.com - or use the contact form on this website.